-The recipient will be recognized at the AAFS annual business meeting following the meeting at which the presentation is made.
+A commemorative plaque will be presented to the recipient at the AAFS annual business meeting following the meeting at which the presentation is made.

 - Only members or affiliates of the American Academy of Forensic Sciences who have never attended an annual meeting and who reside outside of North America are eligible for the Scholarship Award. - The member or affiliate awardee must, at a minimum, have been voted into the AAFS at the preceding meeting (if not previously) and must have at least one year of experience in forensic science.